VictoriaShi97/Bimm143/README.md

 # bimm143

-This is my classwork from [BIMM 143 Spring 2019](https://bioboot.github.io/bimm143_S19/) at UC San Diego.
+This is my classwork from [BIMM 143 Spring 2019](https://bioboot.github.io/bimm143_S19/) at UCSD.